-NIC Network Interface
+NIC Network Interface Card

-The BEST NIC card allows any PC/XT or AT The BEST NIC card allows any PCXX or A1 compatible system to operate in a network environment that supports the ArcNet topology.
-The BEST NIC uses the Standard Microsystems single chip ArcNet controller and LAN Transclever chip to conform to all Archite topology.

-ArcNet protocol requirements.

-The NIC Card can be used with many ver-The NIC Card can be used with many versions of Advanced Novell Netware, as well there is space on the card for user installed firmware, which allows the card to work in a Waterloo Port environment.
-The User Installed Irimware can also eliminate the need for floppy drives in the workstations, with the use of a Boot Prome
+The BEST NIC card allows any PC/XT or AT compatible system to operate in a network environment that supports the ArcNet topology.
+The BEST NIC uses the Standard topology The BEST NIC uses the Standard Microsystems single chip ArcNet controller and LAN Transciever chip to conform to all ArcNet protocol requirements The NIC Card can be used with many ver-sions of Advanced Novell Netware, as well there is space on the card for user installed formware, which allower the card for user installed there is space on the caro tor user installed firmware, which allows the card to work in a Waterloo Port environment.
+The User install-ed firmware can also eliminate the need for floppy drives in the workstations, with the use of a Boot Prom.
+The BEST NIC card has 3 LEDs mounted in the size the headed lein officiels contents, and

-The REST NIC card has 3 LEDs mounted The BEST NIC card has 3 LEDS mounted on the rear bracket to Indicate network, and token passing activity.
-Also accessible from the rear of the system are network address selection switches, which allows the network address to be changed without opening the system case
+The BEST NIC card has 3 LEDs mounted on the rear bracket to indicate network, and token passing activity.
+Also accessible from the rear of the system are network address selection switches, which allows the network address to be changed without opening the system case.